Slovakia Tax Calculator (2026)

 Frequently asked questions

-What are the income tax rates in Slovakia?
+What is the income tax rate in Slovakia?

-How much do I pay in social security and health insurance contributions?
+How much do I pay in social security and health insurance contributions in Slovakia?

-As an employee in Slovakia, you contribute 9.4% of your gross income to social security (capped at EUR 17,743.44 annually) and 4% to health insurance with no upper limit.
-Both contributions are deductible from your gross income before calculating income tax.
+As an employee in Slovakia, you contribute 9.4% of your gross income to social security (capped at EUR 18,888 annually) and 5% to health insurance with no cap.
+These contributions are deductible from your taxable income, which helps reduce your overall tax burden.

 Compare Slovakia with another country